armandocat/steemit-more-info/PUBLISH.md

 # NEW VERSION PUBLISH STEPS

-1) Update version in the manifest and change url to "https://steemit.com/@armandocat"
+1) Update version in the manifest

 2) Create extension package
 ./dist.sh